 My bread bakers have been busy!
 These are loaves they baked from my previous post for No-Knead…

-Homemade yeast?
-It’s Yeast Water.
-The next best thing to, ok, sliced bread!… but what is Yeast Water??
-Keep reading and I hope you become hopelessly hooked as I have to this long-rise, easy-knead, artisan style bread baking.
-It’s bakery quality results.
-Just look at that crust and crumb!
+Keep reading and I hope you become as hopelessly hooked as I have to this long-rise, easy-knead, artisan style bread baking.
+It’s the next best thing to…. sliced bread!

 What is Yeast Water?

-Yeast water is wild yeast captured in liquid form.
-It can be made from plants including edible flowers and herbs, grains, and a variety of produce like apples or beets.
+Yeast Water or Fruit Starter Water, is wild yeast captured in liquid form.
+It can be made from plants including edible flowers and herbs, grains, and a variety of produce, like apples or beets.
 My choice for making yeast water is raisins and dates.
+Dried cherries work great too.

 What does Yeast Water Look Like?

 The jar marked golden is made with golden raisins.
-The center jar made with natural raisins also called ‘dark’ raisins, was just refreshed so the dates are on the bottom.
+The center jar was made with natural raisins or ‘dark’ raisins, and is in the refresh stage so two dates on the bottom.
 When the water is fully fermented the fruit floats.
-The jar on the right was made with pure dates.
-I always use dates for refreshing the water, just because they are easier to take out than a bunch of raisins.
+The water on the right was made with dates.
+I always use dates for refreshing raisin or date water, just because they are easier to remove than a bunch of raisins.
+For cherry water I refresh with dried cherries.

 Is Yeast Water Like Sourdough?